 We (YOURS), were called in to develop the training curriculum based on our training experience.
 The curriculum was developed through month-long consultations with the Alliance and informed by the Learning Needs Assessment.

-YOURS staff designed, developed and implemented the training using our extensive experience in workshop delivery.
-Floor Lieshout conducted the training and Alliance Member National Road Safety Council NGO’s staff Poghos Shahinyan also provided training inputs especially to the advocacy part.
+We used our track record in workshop delivery to design, develop and implement the training.
+Floor Lieshout conducted the training and Alliance Member, National Road Safety Council NGO’s staff, Poghos Shahinyan also provided training inputs directly related to his extensive experience in advocacy.
 External facilitators, such as Safe Kids and Johns Hopkins, Bloomberg School of Public Health as well as FedEx staff were brought in to provide specific inputs to compliment the training.

 Childsafe South Africa - Alliance Advocate